Far-From-Here-studio/com.farfromhere.hdrp-template-demo-resources/README.md

-# HDRPTemplateDemoResources
+# Template: HDRP Environment demo resources
-3D assets and resources to use for FFHstudioTemplateHDRPEnvironment
+3D assets and resources to use for Far From Here Studio Template: HDRP Environment